HubSpot/codegallery/readme.md

 Yes, it should sync.
 If you do not see your updates sync in 24 hours please let us know.

 **Can I install a Code Gallery entry directly into my portal?**
 We do not have a one-button install at this point.
-You will need to manually copy/paste the code and module structure in.
-We understand this is not ideal and are actively working on a better solution. :)
+You will need to either 1) Download the module locally and push to a portal using the [HubSpot local development tooling](https://designers.hubspot.com/docs/tools/local-development) - [see this video](https://hubspot-52.wistia.com/medias/miazyawt4y)

 **How do I delete my Code Gallery entry or account?**
-Please contact us ( luke -at- hubspot.com ) to delete your Code Gallery entries or your account.
+Please contact us ( luke -at- hubspot -dot- com ) to delete your Code Gallery entries or your account.
 Currently, there is no way for users to self-delete an entry.
 We are exploring this for the future.

+**Can I download a Code Gallery module to my local machine to edit?
+Can I then push the edited module to my HubSpot Portal?**
+Yes!
+With the [Hubspot Local Development tooling](https://designers.hubspot.com/docs/tools/local-development), it is possible.
+We created a short video on how to do this --> [WATCH IT](https://hubspot-52.wistia.com/medias/miazyawt4y)

 **If I delete the GitHub repo, will it delete the entry from the Code Gallery?**
 If you delete the original GitHub repo, it will not remove it from the Code Gallery.
 Currently, the only way to remove them is manually by our admins.
-We’re happy to do it, just contact us ( luke -at- hubspot.com ). :)
+We’re happy to do it, just contact us ( luke -at- hubspot -dot- com ). :)

 **If I rename the GitHub repo, will it beak the associated entry in the Code Gallery?**
 Nope.
 We use your repo ID to organize everything.